signal18/replication-manager/README.md

 test=true
 ```

-The test can be run on existing cluster but the default is to bootstrap a local replication cluster via the path to some MariaDB server install locally.
+The tests can be run on am existing cluster but the default is to bootstrap a local replication cluster via the path to some MariaDB server installed locally.
-Some test are requiring sysbench and haproxy so it's advice to set
+Some tests are requiring sysbench and haproxy so it's advised to set:

 ```
 mariadb-binary-path = "/usr/local/mysql/bin"